oliver-veal/robotics-coursework/docs/source/coursework2.rst

 This makes the positive force directly proportional to the direction to the goal, unaffected by distance.
 ``K_att`` in line 12 is the constant that will need tuning.

-Analytical Derivation of Positive Force
+Analytical Derivation of Negative Force
 ---------------------------------------

 A similar method to above can be used for the negative force.